ChuckJonas/vscode-apex-pmd/README.md

 - `priorityWarnThreshold`: Determines at what priority level 'warnings' will be added.
 Anything less will be a hint
 - `enableCache`: Creates a cache file for PMD to run faster.
 Will create a .pmdCache file in your workspace
 - `pmdBinPath` (prev. `pmdPath`) (optional): set to override the default pmd binaries.
 This should point to the PMD folder which contains folders `lib` and `bin`.
 Most likely it is called `libexec`.
 - `additionalClassPaths` (optional): set of paths to be appended to classpath.
-Used to find custom rule definitions.
+Used to find jar files containing custom rule definitions.
 Can be absolute or relative to workspace.

 ### Defining your own "Ruleset"